b-g/import-tweets-to-mastodon/README.md

 ```
 Or download the zip and extract in Desktop.
 ### #4 - Set an API key from Mastodon
-To request an API key from Mastodon, click [here](https://mastodon.cloud/settings/applications).
+To request an API key from Mastodon, click [here](https://mastodon.cloud/settings/applications) if you are on mastodon.social, otherwise go to `https://{your-mastodon.instance}/settings/applications`.
 Create an new application in "New Application".
 Set an Application Name (e. g.: api-mastodon-twitter) and, at the end of page, click in "Submit".
 ### #5 - Set the environment variables
 #### Windows
 1. Copy your "Your access token" from developer's page in Mastodon;